 The show’s renewal was announced in December 2018 via The Last Kingdom’s official Twitter page, although there’s been no confirmed release date yet.

-However, in April Netflix confirmed that filming had begun on the 10 new episodes set to be released.
+However, in April Netflix confirmed that filming had begun on the 10 new episodes.

 What’s The Last Kingdom about?